 Responding to COVID-19

-The Government of Canada's restriction on all discretionary travel at the Canada-U.S. border that was initially implemented on March 21, 2020, has been extended to October 21, 2020.
-According to senior government sources, Canada and the United States are expected to extend existing border restrictions until November.
-This applies to all foreign nationals with some exceptions for immediate family members.
+The Government of Canada's restriction on all non-essential travel at the Canada-U.S. border that was initially implemented on March 21, 2020, has been extended again to at least February 21, 2021.
 Potential travellers should consult the Border Information Service for information.

 Examples of discretionary/optional travel include:

 If you do not have signs and symptoms of COVID-19 and must cross the border for work or other non-discretionary purposes, you may continue to do so.
 Some examples of non-discretionary travel purposes are:

 - work and study

 - health, immediate medical care, safety and security

 Some persons working in the health care field are considered exempt from the border prohibition.
 This is the case as long as they do not provide direct care for people over 65 years of age within the first 14 days of their entry into Canada.

 Even if you are permitted to cross the border, mandatory quarantine measures may still apply upon your return to Canada.